Dankoy/korvo-to-anki-lemmatizer/README.md

 ```
 lemmatize
+       check-lemmas-if-exists, clie: Check if db contains lemmas that could be ignored
        * lemmatize-all-vocabularies, lav: Lemmatize vocabularies.
-Should be used only if check-on-duplicates command returns empty duplicates
+       Should be used only if
-       check-existing-lemmas-if-exists, celie: Check if db contains lemmas that could be ignored
+         1) check-on-duplicates (cod) command returns empty list
+         2) check-lemmas-if-exists (clie) command returns empty list

        * auto-delete-duplicates, add: Automatically delete duplicates.
 Do on your own risk.
        check-on-duplicates, cod: Check lemmas on duplicates
        * auto-delete-words-lemmas-exists, adwle: Automatically delete words that already has lemmas in db for.
 Do on your own risk.